 Like Simon, the apostle Peter did great things.
 He carried on the work of Christ, who healed the paralytic at the pool of Bethesda, by raising the paralyzed Aeneas, and then bringing back from the dead Tabitha (Dorcas in Greek), who was a model of generous service.

 Prayer is the basis of our efforts to emulate Simon the Zealot, Peter, Tabitha, and many others.
-A resource to help our teens build their own prayer life, and to be zealous for God, is always welcome, and a recent book is such a resource.
+A resource to help our teens build their own prayer life and to be zealous for God is always welcome, and a book from several years ago is such a resource.